bupt-ai-cz/SwinSF/README.md

 ```

 ## Model Weights
 We provide pre-trained weights for two resolutions, which can be downloaded from [Baidu Wangpan](https://www.baidu.com).
-Please note that the reds and classA datasets are not created by our team, so please contact the original authors to download them.

 ## Citation
 If you find our work useful for your research, please consider citing our paper: